Hall Road railway station: History

 Hall Road opened in 1874 as an intermediate station on the Lancashire and Yorkshire Railway (LYR), at a request from Joseph Gardner, a local merchant.
 Initially the railway company refused, but relented when he had five further houses built in the same location.
 The LYR electrified the line, using the third-rail system, and services started on 5 April 1904.
 The Lancashire and Yorkshire Railway amalgamated with the London and North Western Railway on 1 January 1922 and in turn was Grouped into the London, Midland and Scottish Railway in 1923.
 Nationalisation followed in 1948 and in 1977 the station became part of the Merseyrail network's Northern Line (operated by British Rail until privatisation in 1995).

 Facilities

 The station is staffed, 15 minutes before the first train and 15 minutes after the last train, and has platform CCTV.
 Each of the two platforms has a waiting room.
 There is a payphone, booking office and live departure and arrival screens, for passenger information.
 The station has an 8-space cycle rack and secure indoor storage for 44 cycles.

 Services

-Trains operate every 15 minutes throughout the day from Monday to Saturday and on summer Sundays to Southport to the north, and to Hunts Cross via Liverpool Central to the south.
-Winter Sunday services are every 30 minutes in each direction.
+Trains operate every 15 minutes throughout the day from Monday to Saturday to Southport to the north, and to Liverpool Central to the south.
+Sunday services are every 30 minutes in each direction.